keras-team/keras-hub/scripts/tokenizers/README.md

 # Training WordPiece Vocabularies on Wikipedia

 This is unmaintained helper code for training the vocabularies on Wikipedia.
+It is advised to run these scripts on GCS.

 ### Screens
 Use screens to continue the download even when the terminal is not open!